The Feed and Nutrition Network (FNN) is an international network focused on ruminant feed and nutrition issues in relation to greenhouse gases.

 - Prediction database: consists of individual animal data and aims to support the development of robust enteric methane emission prediction models for various ruminant species and nutritional, animal and farm management scenarios.

-For more information on the FNN, please contact its chair Andre Bannink ([email protected])
+For more information on the Feed and Nutrition Network, please contact Coordinator: Andre Bannink ([email protected]).